juliuspr/on-hornplaying/content/mental-models/what-is-a-mental-model/_index.md

 ## Challenges of learning the horn
 - Troubleshooting
 - Receiving feedback and making meaning of it and acting productively on it

+## NOTES
+How we think affects how we act and approach things.

+Mental models are abstractions.
+Why do we need abstractions?

+Confusion

+Incidental Mental Models (ones that you are acting upon, but are not aware of)